MoBRUEC/MoBRUEC/azsummit23.md

 Are you a pro-coder and want to get going with the Graph API faster?
 AI could get you there faster:
 [M365 Graph API and integration with Azure thanks to ChatGTP](https://mohammedbrueckner.medium.com/integrating-m365-graph-api-using-chatgpt-b22a15dc6ff)

+Did you like my DallE2 bear pictures used in my presentation(s)?
+[Well, then these free give-aways are for you.](/opensourcedalle2bearpictures)

 And even more reads:

 **LinkedIn** > [LinkedIn Articles about Business & Tech](https://www.linkedin.com/today/author/mbrueckner)